 |Built||19 Hollow 762 HE|

 Krarthjar is a vast complex in the Atlaknar highlands.
-On the surface, Krarthjar spans a mountainous and hilly range covering twelve square miles.
+On the surface, its fortifications and buildings span a mountainous and hilly range covering twelve square miles.
 Some claim it to be the largest fortress in all of Brucrumus; those that dispute this claim, take a more technical view on such things, saying it is not one fortress but numerous ones all linked together.

 Work on the first castle, now an under-fortress, began in the Titan Era.
-In 760 HE, banished for consorting with their blood-enemies, the exiled fire giant king Tolfreid and his retinue of followers and slaves went south.
-They left the fiery wastes of Borngring, followed the eastern coastline of the Core Sea, then entered Grashakh.
+In 760 HE, banished for consorting with their blood-enemies, the exiled King Asmorgerd, and his followers went south.
+Nearly 10,000 left the fiery wastes of Borngring, along the coasts of the Core Sea, then into the Grashakh Region.
 After a journey of a thousand miles, they found a new home.
 The king proclaimed in fervor, unusual for him, "Tomorrow we build our new home."

-King Tolfreid ruled Hofthorm from 745 HE to 760 HE.
+King Asmorgerd Tolfreid ruled Hofthorm from 745 HE to 760 HE.
 He was exiled from this empire after it was learned he had Glangveif concubines.
-He and a retinue of minions fled south out of Cinazan and to Grashakh's central highlands.
+He and his followers, nearly 10,000, fled south out of Cinazan, settling in the volcanic vales of Atlaknar.

-Construction on Krarthjar started early in 762 HE.
+Work on Krarthjar began on 19 Hollow 762 HE.
 Since that day, three millennia ago, many kings and warlords have ruled here.
-Some added to the strength of the place, others to the beautifications of it; even in times when it seemed like nobody was in charge, those living here were doing their own improvements.
+Some added to the strength of the place, others to the beautification of it; even in times when it seemed like nobody was in charge, those living here were doing their own improvements.
 In a few years, a simple shack becomes a manor.
 The owner putting a lot of wealth into building it and when that runs out, continuing the work by whip or any others means to get the construction phase completed.
 This desire to add their own something to the ever-growing fortress is the product of an ancient artifact said to be still inside the place - a glimpse of Thyrms Blueprints, is all that is needed to send one on a building spree that may only take a few days, or maybe a lifetime.

-Krarthjar fell into disorder after the death of the twentieth King of the Tolfreid bloodline.
+With the death of the last Tolfreid, 20th in the line, Krarthjar fell into disorder.
+Since then leaders have come and gone, each adding to the place, then losing control of it.
 For the last two centuries, the place has been broken up into areas of control with four main groups and many smaller ones.
 The ancestors of the fire giants that set the first blocks, still control a sizable area.